acuminous/power-merge/README.md

 [![Dependency Status](https://david-dm.org/cressie176/power-merge.svg)](https://david-dm.org/cressie176/power-merge)
 [![devDependencies Status](https://david-dm.org/cressie176/power-merge/dev-status.svg)](https://david-dm.org/cressie176/power-merge?type=dev)

 power-merge is a library for custom merging of two or more documents.
-If your merge requirments are simple and you are happy with how [Ramda's mergeDeepLeft](http://ramdajs.com/docs/#mergeDeepLeft) or [Lodash's](https://lodash.com/docs/4.17.4#merge) works with regard to:
+If your merge requirments are simple and you are happy with how [Ramda's mergeDeepLeft](http://ramdajs.com/docs/#mergeDeepLeft) or [Lodash's merge](https://lodash.com/docs/4.17.4#merge) works with regard to:

 * arrays
 * null values